kudashevs/keywords-extractor/README.md

 The library provides two possibilities to limit the result:
 - using the `limit_length` option (for more information please refer to [options](#options))
-- using a custom Limiter with a pre-defined max length (the library contains `LengthLimiter` and `PercentLimiter` classes)
+- using a custom Limiter with a pre-defined max length (the library contains a `LengthLimiter` class that limits by length and a `PercentLimiter` class that limits by a text's percent that can be configured)

 ## Options